physicssocietynitrkl/.github/profile/README.md

 # Physics Society

-Welcome to the official GitHub organization of the Physics Society at [Your Institution Name].
+Welcome to the official GitHub organization of the Physics Society NIT Rourkela.

 Here, we publish:
 - 📝 Summaries of weekend discussions